esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

     	Champion fitness: ...
     <BLANKLINE>

 What has happened?
-I need to retreive that message!
+I need to retrieve that message!

     >>> isl.wait_check()
     Traceback (most recent call last):